Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Numerical experiments

-Figure \ref{fig:image-deconvolution} shows the primal gap where the optimal primal value was computed by running the original PDHG method for 10000 iterates.
-For the variable metric at iterate $k$, we fixed $\gamma_k= 5/\norm[2]{u_k}^2$.
-Thus, the Assumption \ref{Assumption:2} is satisfied and the convergence of RQN-FBS (Algorithm \ref{Alg:mainAlg2}) is guaranteed.
-However, with the same setting, Assumption \ref{assumption1} is not satisfied since there is no sequence $(\eta_k)_{k}\in\ell_+^1$ such that $M_{k+1}\preceq (1+\eta_k)M_k$ for any $k\in\mathbb{N}$.
-In this practical problem, we still observe the convergence of IQN-FBS (Algorithm \ref{Alg:mainAlg1}).
-We notice that our quasi-Newton type algorithms IQN-FBS, RQN-FBS and QN-FBS are much faster than original FBS algorithm and inertial FBS (IFBS).
-This can be explained by the fact that the Hessian of $G(x)$ is not identity and then by applying our quasi-Newton SR1 methods, we can adapt metric to the local geometry of the objective.
-All three quasi-Newton type algorithms share similar convergence rates in the end.
-The extrapolation can not speed up those algorithms at the beginning as shown by IFBS and IQN-FBS since for first several iterates $\norm[]{z_k-z_{k-1}}$ are large and extrapolation parameter is small.
-However it does help eventually.
+Figure~\ref{fig:image-deconvolution} shows the primal gap against the number of iterations and against the time (seconds), where the optimal primal value was computed by running the original PDHG method for 10000 iterations.
+For the variable metric at iteration $k$, we fixed $\gamma_k=\min(0.8, 15/\norm[2]{u_k}^2)$.
+Thus, Assumption~\ref{Assumption:2} is satisfied and the convergence of RQN-FBS (Algorithm~\ref{Alg:mainAlg2}) is guaranteed.
+Although Assumption~\ref{assumption1} can be guaranteed by appropriately defining $(\eta_{k})_{k\in\N}$ in the view of Lemma~\ref{Lemma:PDHGcond2}, we choose not to include the condition that $(1+\eta_k)M_k\succeq M_\kp$ with $(\eta_{k})_{k\in\N}\in\ell_+^1(\N)$ in the numerical experiments.
+This decision comes from the challenge of setting $(\eta_{k})_{k\in\N}$ in practice and the concern on imposing stringent conditions on $(\eta_{k})_{k\in\N}$ in advance, which may undermine the advantages of utilizing a variable metric.
+In this practical problem, we still observe the convergence of IQN-FBS (Algorithm~\ref{Alg:mainAlg1}).
+We notice that our quasi-Newton type algorithms IQN-FBS, RQN-FBS and QN-FBS are much faster than original FBS algorithm and inertial FBS (IFBS) according to the left plot in Figure~\ref{fig:image-deconvolution}.
+This can be explained by the fact that the Hessian of $G(x)$ is not the identity and thus by applying our quasi-Newton SR1 methods, we can adapt the metric to the local geometry of the objective.
+Even though we are concerned about the cost of solving the root-finding problem, the right plot demonstrates the additional iterations can pay off by showing the convergence against the time.
+Quasi-Newton type algorithms (QN-FBS,IQN-FBS) achieve higher accuracy than FBS and IFBS after running the same time.